grelleum/SteelConnection/docs/tutorial.rst

    # Get the uplink ID from the site object, index 0.
    uplink_id = site['uplinks'][0]

-   # Get uplink object from SteelConnect Manager.
+   # Get uplink object from SteelConnect CX Manager.
    uplink = sc.get('uplink/' + uplink_id)

 Next, we will change the uplink type from 'dhcp' to 'static', and configure an IP address and default gateway.
-The change we are making is to the local dictionary object, so we will need to upload the changes to the SteelConnect Manager.
+The change we are making is to the local dictionary object, so we will need to upload the changes to the SteelConnect CX Manager.

 .. code:: python